The Yoga-Sûtra of Patañjali

 Union-transformation is the dwindling of all-objectness and the uprising of

 one-pointedness.
 3.12.
-Then, when the quiescent and the uprisen notions are similar, the
+Then, when the quiescent and the uprisen thoughts are similar, the

 one-pointedness-transformation of consciousness occurs.
 3.13.
 By this are explained the

 transformations of form, time-variation & condition with regard to the elements and

 the sense-organs.
 3.14.
 The form-bearer is that which follows the quiescent, the uprisen

 or the indeterminable.
 3.15.
 The cause of the difference in the transformations is the